 Identifying the pollution hotspots to help target solutions

-Inspired by the need to improve water quality in London, Thames21 and partners are identifying the road sources which are likely to contribute the most amount of pollution to our rivers.
-Once areas at risk are identified and quantified, we will provide authorities (the Greater London Authority, the Environment Agency, Transport for London and local councils) with a methodology to calculate the risks associated with pollutants.
-This data will be presented in a heat map to help local authorities and communities locate areas in which water quality should be targeted, potentially through new green infrastructure such as SuDS (Sustainable Urban Drainage Systems).
+Inspired by the need to improve water quality in London, Thames21 and partners have identified the road sources which are likely to contribute the most amount of pollution to our rivers.
+Now areas at risk are identified and quantified, we have provided authorities (the Greater London Authority, the Environment Agency, Transport for London and local councils) with a methodology to calculate the risks associated with pollutants.
+This data is presented in a heat map to help local authorities and communities locate areas in which water quality should be targeted, potentially through new green infrastructure such as SuDS (Sustainable Urban Drainage Systems).
 Appropriately sited green infrastructure has been shown to cut the volume of pollutants entering rivers, by soaking them up like a sponge and filtering impurities.

 Future investigations, based on the evidence gained from this work, will be needed to develop catchment scale mitigation and treatment plans.
 This project has the potential to improve the health of London’s rivers by pinpointing the worst road run off pollution hotspots and paving the way for new green spaces to be located where they will have maximum pollution—busting impact.